VIPGatechFall2017/SmartEarVIP/README.md

 ## Overview

-Figuring out the flex value of fingers using Multiple Linear Regression
+Vertical Integrated Project (Robotic Musicianship) for figuring out the flex value of fingers using Multiple Linear Regression techniques.

 ## Work in Progress